gotamist/deep-learning/CNN_dog_classifier/README.md

 part of the ancestry of the dog.
-As a lighter aside, there is a section to accept photos of human beings (celebrities in this notebook) and the network, after deciding that it is not a dog, gives an estimate of which categogy of dog the person most closely resembles.
+As a lighter aside, there is a section to accept photos of human beings (celebrities in this notebook) and the network, after deciding that it is not a dog, gives an estimate of which category of dog the person most closely resembles.

 Performance on three neural networks is demonstrated - one is